cmu-mars/cmu-robotics/documents/p2-cp1.md

 future environment changes.
 This challenge problem tests whether we can adapt our robotic platform successfully to such situations.

-This challenge problem is an extension of the MARS team's CP1 in the first phase, "Low Power Adaptation."
-We expect the primary evaluation functions and intent elements will remain the same.

-Lincoln Labs will specify a secret power model which is a function of robot's configuration (speed, Kinect sensors, localization) and outputs energy consumption over time.
+Lincoln Labs will select a secret power model which is a function of robot's configuration (speed, Kinect sensors, localization) and outputs energy consumption.
 That is, Lincoln Labs can provide drastic differences for energy consumption of hardware and software components that may not reflect current but possibly distant-future hardware and software.
 The MARS DAS will be able to query the model by providing inputs and receiving back the output from the power model.
 In addition, the power model is used